Sequence-Selection-Based Constellation Shaping for Nonlinear Channels: Probabilistic Constellation Shaping for Nonlinear Channels

-An obvious concern is how well the sequences optimized for a given scenario remain valid as the system parameters change.
-First of all, the optimization does not depend on the launch power, since the adopted NLI selection metric simply scales, with good approximation, with the cube of the power \cite{secondini2022new}, leaving unaltered the sequence ranking.
-Therefore, we study the dependence of the optimization on other system parameters, namely the link length and the symbol rate.
-Fig.~\ref{fig:results_seqsel_Rs}(a) shows the SE versus the number of spans $N_{\text{span}}$ at fixed launch power $P=\unit[1]{dBm}$ when sequence selection is not applied (cyan lines), and when sequence selection is applied with two different acceptance rates.
-In this case, the sequence optimization is done only for $N_{\text{span}}=30$ and kept fixed for the other values of $N_{\text{span}}$.
+An obvious concern is how well the sequences selected for a given scenario remain valid as the system parameters change.
+First of all, the selection does not depend on the launch power, since the adopted NLI selection metric simply scales, with good approximation, with the cube of the power \cite{secondini2022new}, leaving unaltered the sequence ranking (according to the NLI metric).
+Therefore, we study the dependence of the selection on other system parameters, namely the link length and the symbol rate, and using shaped signs and SpSh at the unbiased source.
+Fig.~\ref{fig:results_seqsel_Nspan}(a) shows the SE versus the number of spans $N_{\text{span}}$ at fixed launch power $P=\unit[1]{dBm}$ when sequence selection is not applied (cyan lines), and when sequence selection is applied with two different acceptance rates.
+In this case, the sequence selection is done only for $N_{\text{span}}=30$ and kept fixed for the other values of $N_{\text{span}}$.
 Obviously, the performance of the system decreases when the link length increases.
-Interestingly, the gain provided by sequence selection remains nearly constant with $N_{\text{span}}$, despite the sequences being optimized for $30$ spans, meaning that the transmitter does not need to know the exact link length and can use the same selection criterion for different lengths.
-Obviously, when $N_{\text{span}}$ decreases, the SE saturates to the maximum value of $8.56$~bit/s/Hz, and therefore we do not show the performance in this region.
-To account for smaller $N_{\text{span}}$, Fig.~\ref{fig:results_seqsel_Rs}(b) shows the SNR gain (SNR with sequence selection minus SNR without sequence selection) obtained with sequences optimized at $N_{\text{span}}=30$ (the same in Fig.~\ref{fig:results_seqsel_Rs}(a), shown with dashed lines) and with sequences optimized at the correct $N_{\text{span}}$ value (shown with solid lines).
-The figure shows that the gain decreases and approaches zero when the sequences optimized for $N_{\text{span}}=30$ are used for a much smaller link, while the gain achievable with the correct sequences remains almost constant ($\approx0.2$dB and $\approx0.3$dB with $\eta=1/64$ and $\eta=1/256$, respectively).
-The small improvement in gain when $N_{\text{span}}$ increases is probably due to the unavoidable saturation of the SE curves to their maximum value of $8.56$~bit/s/Hz when $N_{\mathrm{span}}$ decreases (not shown in the figure).
-On the other hand, \ref{fig:results_seqsel_Rs} shows the SE versus the baud rate $R_{s}$.
+Interestingly, the gain provided by sequence selection remains nearly constant with $N_{\text{span}}$, despite the sequences being selected for $30$ spans, meaning that the transmitter does not need to know the exact link length and can use the same selection criterion for different lengths.
+Obviously, when $N_{\text{span}}$ decreases, the SE saturates to the maximum value of $8.56$~bit/s/Hz, and therefore we do not show the performance in this region in terms of SE, since the gain would be limited by this saturation effect.
+To study the behaviour for shorter links, we use a different performance metric, the SNR, which does not saturate.
+Fig.~\ref{fig:results_seqsel_Nspan}(b) shows the SNR gain (SNR with sequence selection minus SNR without sequence selection), obtained with sequences selected at $N_{\text{span}}=30$ (the same in Fig.~\ref{fig:results_seqsel_Nspan}(a), shown with dashed lines) and with sequences selected at the correct $N_{\text{span}}$ value (shown with solid lines).
+The figure shows that the gain decreases and approaches zero when the sequences selected for $N_{\text{span}}=30$ are used for a much smaller link, while the gain achievable with the sequences selected for the correct length remains almost constant ($\approx0.2$dB and $\approx0.3$dB with $\eta=1/64$ and $\eta=1/256$, respectively).
+On the other hand, Fig.\,\ref{fig:results_seqsel_Rs} shows the SE versus the baud rate $R_{s}$.
 In this case, to keep the overall spectral content unchanged and ensure a fair comparison, we consider $d$ WDM channels with baud rate $R_{s}=232.5/d$\,GBd, channel spacing $250/d$\,GHz, and launch power $P=3.32-\log_{2}d$\,dBm.
-When the sequences are specifically selected for each given rate, sequence selection provides similar gains for all the considered baud rates, as shown with solid lines.
-Conversely, when the sequences are selected for a specific rate (e.g., $R_{s}=\unit[46.5]{GBd}$ with $d=5$ channels) but used at different rates, the gain has a maximum at this rate and reduces for the other values, as shown with dashed lines.
+When the sequences are specifically selected for each given rate, sequence selection provides similar gains for all the considered baud rates, as shown with solid lines.\footnote{This is a preliminary result and we expect that with a proper optimization of all the parameters (e.g., by increasing the sequence length and decreasing the acceptance rate) sequence selection could provide a larger gain at higher baud rates, being able to shape the signal on a wider portion of the spectrum.} Conversely, when the sequences are selected for a specific rate (e.g., $R_{s}=\unit[46.5]{GBd}$ with $d=5$ channels) but used at different rates, the gain has a maximum at this rate and reduces for the other values, as shown with dashed lines.
 Still, the gain remains relevant even if the baud rate changes significantly.